lakshmi-mahabaleshwara/CustomerSales-Demo/README.md

 You can you use any of PYTHON/SCALA/JAVA API’s of your choice.

 #### Assumptions:
-1. Customer and Sales datasets are provided from HDFS and stored in local file system under input folder with name customers.txt and sales.txt<br>
+1. Customer and Sales datasets are provided in HDFS.<br>
 2. No Headers in the customers and sales text file.<br>
 3. “#” is used as delimiter in text files.<br>